PostgreSQL Configuration

 The instance manager detects the user running the PostgreSQL instance and

-automatically adds a rule to map it to the postgres
+automatically adds a rule to map it to the postgres user in the database.

-user is not properly configured inside the container, the
+If the postgres user is not properly configured inside the container, the

 instance manager will allow any local user to connect and then log a warning